slackapi/deno-slack-sdk/docs/events.md

 ## Events

-Custom Events provide a way for Apps to validate [message metadata](https://api.slack.com/metadata) against a pre-defined schema.
+Custom events provide a way for Apps to validate [message metadata](https://api.slack.com/metadata) against a pre-defined schema.

-### Defining a Event
+### Defining an event

 Events can be defined with the top level `DefineEvent` export.
 Events must be set up as an `object` type or a [`custom Type`][types] of an `object` type.
 Below is an example of setting up a custom Event that can be used during an incident.